-Formerly the managing editor of the Seattle Review and a contributing editor for Poetry Northwest, Gabrielle currently serves as the Social Media Manager of Open Books: A Poem Emporium, a contributing editor for Bull City Press, and a University of Washington teaching fellow.
-She also volunteers as a poetry mentor through the Adroit teen mentorship program and teaches occasionally as a spotlight author through Seattle's Writers in the Schools (WITS).
-With Luther Hughes and Dujie Tahat, she cohosts The Poet Salon podcast.
+Formerly the managing editor of the Seattle Review and a contributing editor for Poetry Northwest, Gabrielle currently serves as the Social Media Manager of Open Books: A Poem Emporium, visiting faculty for the Tin House Writers' Workshops, and a University of Washington teaching fellow.
+With Luther Hughes and Dujie Tahat, she co-hosts the podcast The Poet Salon, where poets talk over drinks.

-For their support of her work, financial and otherwise, she is grateful to the Bread Loaf Writers Conference, Artist Trust, Hugo House, Auburn University, and the University of Washington.
+For their support, financial and otherwise, she is grateful to the Bread Loaf Writers Conference, the Sewanee Writers' Conference, Artist Trust, Hugo House, Mineral School, Poetry Foundation, Auburn University, and the University of Washington.